 Catholic Mass Readings for Christmas Time | Christmastide

-These are Catholic Daily Mass Readings for the season of Christmas or Christmastides.
-They include Mass readings from December 25 (Christmas Day) till the beginning of the first phase of Ordinary Time.
-These Mass readings are for celebration of the birth of the infant Jesus who came to save mankind.
-Below are the Mass readings in English and Igbo languages.
+When we move from the period of Advent into the period of Christmas period, there are Catholic Mass Readings dedicated to the season of Christmas or Christmastides.
+They include Mass readings from December 25 (Christmas Day) till the Mass Readings for the Baptism of the Lord ( First Sunday in Ordinary Time).
+These Mass readings are meant for the celebration of the birth of Our Lord Jesus Christ who took flesh in order to save mankind.
+Here, we published these mass readings in English and Igbo languages.

 Catholic Mass Readings for Lenten Season

-These are Catholic Daily Mass Readings for the season of Lent.
+As the journey to salvation of mankind continues in the salvation history, we are lunched into the season of Lent.
+And, there are Catholic Mass Readings dedicated to the season of Lent.
 They include Mass readings from Ash Wednesday through the whole Lenten season to Holy Week.
-It ends on the morning of Holy Saturday.
-These readings are for the period of fasting, prayer and abstinence as we follow our Lord along the Way of the cross.
-Below are these Mass readings in English and Igbo languages
+These Mass readings extend to the morning of Holy Saturday.
+These Mass readings are meant for the period of fasting, prayer and abstinence as we follow our Lord Jesus Christ along the Way of the cross.
+Here, we published these Mass readings in English and Igbo languages.

 Catholic Mass Readings for Eastertide | Easter Time

-These are Catholic Daily Mass Readings for the season of Easter / Eastertide.
-They include Mass readings from Easter Sunday to Pentecost Sunday.
-These are Mass Readings for the period we celebrate the victory of our Lord Jesus Christ over death and his resurrection.
-Most of the readings here are contained in the Lectionary for Festive period and Sunday Missal.
-Below are the Mass readings in English and Igbo languages.
+Finally, in fulfilment of our salvation, we get into the season of Easter.
+Still, there are Catholic Daily Mass Readings dedicated to the season of Easter / Eastertide.
+They include Mass readings for Easter Sunday to Mass Readings for Pentecost Sunday.
+These are Mass Readings meant for the period we celebrate the victory of our Lord Jesus Christ over death and his resurrection and ascension into heaven.
+You will find these Mass readings in the Volume of lectionary for festive period and in the Sunday Missal.
+Here, we published these Mass readings in English and Igbo languages.

 |Daily Morning Prayers||Igbo Daily Morning Prayers|